 This condition often happens by chance.
+It commonly develops during the fetal stage of pregnancy at around 4 weeks gestation because of vascular problems causing poor blood supply to the face.
 It may also run in some families.
 HFM may be passed on (inherited) in the following ways:

 This condition may also occur in children with other chromosome abnormalities.
 Chromosomes are the structures in our cells that carry our genes.
 These types of abnormalities often occur by chance.